 AFCON 2025 Final: Former FIFA Referee Explains Two Key Calls In Morocco vs Senegal Match

-Former FIFA-accredited referee Victor Hlungwani has analyzed two pivotal decisions made by Jean Jacques Ndala during the AFCON 2025 final.
+Former FIFA-accredited referee Victor Hlungwani has analysed two pivotal decisions made by Jean Jacques Ndala during the AFCON 2025 final on Sunday, January 18, 2026.

 Ndala, the Congolese official, oversaw the high-stakes clash between Morocco and Senegal on Sunday at Rabat’s Stade Prince Moulay Abdallah.